Kadeko/VRCBreeze/Documentation/GENERALTIPS.md

 - Bone moving in wrong direction?
 Try inverting X or Z axis!

+- Having too many bones?
+You can try using "Quick Setup" tool that can be found at: "Tools/VRCBreeze/Quick Setup"!

 - For Advanced Creators, generated animations can be edited!
 This way, you would not need to use the tool and instead, merge FX controller, Parameters and the Menu!
   - Tutorial for this will be added soon!